Students occupy UK university campuses in protest against Gaza war

 Student activists elsewhere held marches and one-off protests.

-One camp, at Warwick University, has been set up in the town’s piazza for a week.
+One camp, at Warwick University, has been set up in the piazza for a week.

 The groups have called on their universities to divest from Israel in response to its military operation in the Gaza Strip.